 The mizu shingen mochi is a dessert which looks like a large droplet of water.
 Mizu means water while shingen mochi is a type of sweet rice cake that has been developed by the Kinseiken company which is pretty popular in Japan.
 It is typically served with kinako powder and brown sugar syrup.
-This is what shingen mochi usually looks like:

 In 2013, Kinseiken came up with the idea of creating this mizu shingen mochi based on the concept of creating edible water.
 Mizu shingen mochi is made of water sourced from the underflow water from Mount Kaikoma of the Southern Japanese Alps which has a naturally sweet taste.